underlay/tasl.io/content/docs/coproducts.md

 > Coproducts correspond to the idea of "OR" or _alternatives_.

 Similar to product types, coproduct types map URI keys to types, but they're written using square brackets `[]` and left arrows `<-`.
-We call the slots of a coproduct type its _options_.
-The two parts of each option are its _key_ (the URI) and its _value_ (the type).
+We call the entries of a coproduct type _options_.
+The two parts of each option are the _key_ (the URI) and the _value_ (the type).

-Just like products, the options of a coproduct have to be on their own line.
+Just like products, each option of a coproduct has to be on its own line.

 Use coproducts when you need to model a value that can be one of several different conceptual options: